bugsnag/bugsnag-cocoa-performance/.github/ISSUE_TEMPLATE/A.md

 ---
 name: Having trouble getting started?
-about: Please contact us at support@bugsnag.com for assistance with integrating Bugsnag into your application.
+about: Please contact us at support@bugsnag.com for assistance with integrating BugSnag into your application.
 title: ''
 labels: ''